laurentganne/ystia-heappe/doc/tosca_intro.md

           remove_source:
             description: Operation to notify the target node of a source node being removed from a relationship.
 ```

+## TOSCA extensions brought by Ystia

+### Standard Workflows automatic generation

+The specification defines two standard workflows :
+  * **install** used to deploy a topology.
+  * **uninstall** used to tear down a topology.

+Ystia adds 2 additional default workflows:
+  * **stop** used in conjunction with the start workflow to stop all components a topology (for maintenance purpose for example).
+  * **start** sed in conjunction with the stop workflow to start all components of a topology.

+All these standard workflows will be automatically generated for you by Alien4Cloud, that will create workflow steps calling the standard interfaces of the components you have implemented (create/configure/start for the install workflow, stop/delete for the uninstall workflow), dependencies between steps being set according to the relationships between node templates that you have defined in your topology template.

+### Additional keyword

+### Jobs

 Next: [Description of the application](description.md)